aws/aws-pdk/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in contributing to our project.
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

+## Project Structure

+TODO: Talk about PDKProject, testing, etc.

 ## Reporting Bugs/Feature Requests